 Fair for Its Day: Among the recurring characters were a local gay couple, Marty and Darryl.
 While they were portrayed as the usual Camp Gay stereotypes of the era, Barney always treated them with dignity and occasionally made a point of calling Wojo out on his homophobia.
 Uniformed officer Zatelli wasn't camp at all, and was only revealed to be a closeted homosexual after he'd already been a recurring character for some time; later episodes dealt with his fear of the effect being outed would have on his career, and his later coming out himself in support of other gays on the force.

-Genius Bonus: One episode featured an eccentric man who wore a long striped scarf and claimed to be a time traveller.
-Typical American viewers would probably not have noticed at the time, but those in the know would have saw that someone on the show would definitely have noticed the resemblance to the fourth (then current) incarnation of Doctor Who.
+Genius Bonus: One episode featured a tall, balding curly headed, eccentric man who wore a long striped scarf and claimed to be a time traveller.
+Typical American viewers would probably not have noticed at the time, but those in the know would have saw a resemblance to the fourth (then current) incarnation of Doctor Who.

 Values Dissonance: The rape episode.
 Although the female DA treats the case seriously and laments that there will be other opportunities to test it in court, it's presented as a comedy storyline and the man is treatd not so much as abusive (although he willingly admits that he forced his wife) but as someone who needs to learn how to have a candlelit dinner, and his wife as someone who should probably put out more.